Experiential and Transformation oriented psychotherapist

 I work constantly on my own mental health and growth as well, and I never practice interventions with a client that I have not experienced myself.

-I provide intensive psychotherapeutic services for children, adolescents, adults, and couples.
+I provide intensive psychotherapeutic services for adults 18 years and up.

-My focus is on working with difficult emotional experience and yielding positive emotional experiences and relational experiences.
+My focus is individual psychotherapy combined with a human potential focus, with difficult emotional experience and yielding positive emotional and relational experiences.

-I work with the goal to go beyond reduction in symptoms to making the way for human flourishing and deeply pro-social existing with others.
+I work with the goal to go beyond reduction in symptoms to making the way for human flourishing and deeply pro-social existence with others.

 I believe that psychotherapy is not simply working with mental disease and pathology, but about transforming to the degree that others can live a life outside of the fight/flight/freeze states of stress, trauma and reactivity to realize who one truly is beyond our past conditioning.

 I consider my school of psychotherapy to be a gentle experiential way of working towards change.
-This means that I work in the moment in a deeply mindful manner and I create a space where everything about the other is accepted and validated without any judgement.
+This means that I work in the moment in a deeply mindful manner.
+I create a space where everything about the other is accepted and validated without any judgement.